HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ### Optional Server
 We plan to deploy a server utilizing Node.js to develop APIs that allow users to upload their public key with their WeChat unique ID, and to retrieve others' public keys using the WeChat unique ID.
 However, to ensure the app remains functional even when the server is blocked or down, we will implement additional resilience measures.

-To enhance the app's resilience and usability during server downtimes, we will incorporate a local caching system within the app.
-This system will store recently accessed public keys and their associated WeChat IDs locally on the user's device.
+This app will store recently accessed public keys and their associated WeChat IDs locally on the user's device.
 By doing so, the app can continue to facilitate the encryption and decryption processes by using the cached keys, ensuring that users can still communicate securely without interruption.

 Moreover, we will explore the possibility of establishing a peer-to-peer (P2P) fallback mechanism.
 In this scenario, if the central server becomes unreachable, the app will attempt to connect directly with peers (other app users) to exchange public keys.
 This P2P approach leverages the users' network, making the system more robust against server outages and censorship efforts.